 Showcase Your Transferrable Skills

-Say you have five years' experience in customer service.
-It means that you are a good listener.
-It also means that you have good problem-solving skills.
+Say you have five years’ experience in customer service.
+It means that you are a good listener, and it also means that you have good problem-solving skills.
 Now, you are suited to every job that asks for these two skills.

 So, make sure you make good use of these skills.
 Remember, transferrable skills alone are not enough.
 But they contribute to increasing your chances of getting a job you are not qualified for!

 Here, we are talking about the interview stage.
 The recruiters will know that you lack the qualifications by looking at your resume.
 Make sure you do not remind them.

 You have to avoid phrases like “I have never done” or “I don’t know.”
 The worst is saying “I’m not qualified” about something.

 When you are underqualified, it is already a challenging task to get that job.
 Replace all the negativity with positivity.
 Use phrases like “I’m willing to learn” and “I’ll love to explore.”
 You will see for yourself how these minor changes can help you!

 Good Recommendations Can Make The Difference